twalrant/vmailfwd/README.md

 Installation

-1. Install the program addvemail into your PATH at your wish
+1. Install the program addvemail into your PATH
+2. Install or create a symlink for the program delvemail
-2. Make sure to make the program executable, chmod +x addvemail
+3. Make sure to make the program executable, chmod +x addvemail
-3. Copy (and edit) the default configuration file addvemail.conf to /etc/default/addvemail - this is not mandatory.
+4. Copy (and edit) the default configuration file vmailfwd.conf to /etc/default/vmailfwd - this is not mandatory.

 Examples